 Create 12 to 24 sample phrases per intent, if possible.
 Use unmodified, real-word phrases that include vernacular and spelling errors.
 Keep in mind that the more examples you add, the more resilient your skill becomes.

 If you don't have any real-world phrases, create your own sample phrases.
-When you deploy your bot, you can use the conversation logs to improve your corpus.
-For your starter utterances, vary the vocabulary and sentence structure by one or two permutations using:
+Vary the vocabulary and sentence structure in these starter phrases by one or two permutations using:

 slang words (moolah, lucre, dough)